approvals/ApprovalTests.cpp/doc/Tutorial.md

 ### Approval Files

-Approvals creates a lot of `.approved.txt` and `received.txt` files.
-The `received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
+Approvals creates a lot of `.approved.txt` and `.received.txt` files.
+The `.received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
 We suggest adding `*.received.*` line to your `.gitignore` file.

 The  `.approved.txt` files, on the other hand, need to be checked in to your source control.